pablolucio97/Study_Content/general_development/software_architeture.md

 To scale a database we can create a database for reading and another one for writing.
 If your database is dealing with large tables, you should use indexes to reduce the scanned table area on queries.

+## Reverse Proxy

+A proxy is a request handler that redirects your request based on rules configured in the proxy.

+A reverse proxy is a server that redirect the request to the most appropriated server according to rules configured in the reverse proxy.
+The most used reverse proxy tool is Nginx.

 ### Another concepts
 - **Service Level Agreement (SLA)**: It is related with the software metrics what was dealt with the business client.
 - **Service Level Objectives (SLO)**: Over the SLA, what is my software metrics.
 Generally exceeds what was dealt as SLA.